jonah527/challenges-23-24/introduction-challenges/03-getting-the-challenges/description.md

 ## 1. Prerequisites

-Visual Studio Code is installed.
+Visual Studio Code is installed. test
 Git is installed.
 You have a GitHub account.